-Bulky waste is waste that due to its type, size and weight, cannot be disposed of in bins for municipal waste.
-Hera currently offers a number of options for the disposal of bulky waste and large appliances, offering the possibility of reusing objects in good condition by preventing the production of waste or by sending them to the correct flow of recovery or disposal:
+Bulky waste is waste that due to its type, size and weight, cannot be disposed of in the bins provided for municipal waste.
+Hera currently offers a number of options to dispose of bulky waste and large appliances, giving users the possibility of sending objects in good condition to be reused, preventing the production of waste or by sending them to the correct recovery or disposal flow:

-- donation of the item to the non-profit organizations involved in the “Change the ending” project: if the item can be re-used, its user can donate it for reuse through one of the participating not-for-profit organizations.
-Non-profit organizations may collect bulky waste free of charge at its facility or at the user’s home, to give it a new life and use it for charity.
-Since 2018, in the Ferrara area citizens can dispose of reusable goods to give to non-profit organizations also at drop-off points, dropping them off at the “Reuse area”;
+- donating the item to the non-profit organisations involved in the “Change the Ending” project: if the item can be re-used, its user can donate it for reuse through one of the participating non-profit organisations.
+Non-profit organisations may collect bulky waste free of charge at its facility or at the user’s home, to give it a new life and use it for charity.
+Since 2018, in the Ferrara area, and since 2019 in Ravenna and Modena, citizens can also take their reusable goods to give to non-profit organisations to drop-off points, dropping them off at the “Reuse area”;

-- to be disposed of at the drop-off points (Separate Waste Collection Centres): if the bulky goods are not reusable, they can be delivered to the nearest drop-off point using the vast and widespread network of drop-off points active in the area;
+- disposing of the item at drop-off points (Separate Waste Collection Centres): if the bulky goods are not reusable, they can be delivered to the nearest drop-off point using the extensive network of drop-off points located throughout the service area;

-- home collection service by Hera: if the item is not reusable and the user cannot take it to a drop-off point, the user can call the call centre for the free bulky waste home collection service.
+- using the home collection service provided by Hera: if the item is not reusable and the customer cannot take it to a drop-off point, they can call the call centre to schedule free bulky waste at-home collection.

-In the Triveneto area, too, there was an increase in bookings for at-home collection of bulky waste, in 2018.
-In Padua, the increase was +31% while in Trieste it was +27%.
+In 2019, in the Triveneto area, bookings increased for bulky waste at-home collection.
+In Padua, the increase was +16% while in Trieste it was +26%.
 Note that in both areas a dedicated service is provided for the collection of abandoned bulky waste.
-In Padua, the amount of bulky waste abandoned and collected along roads increased by 13.4%.
-In Trieste, the quantity of abandoned waste collected fell by 5.7%.